Laura Barnes MSN, FNP-C and

 - Jesus Christ is the only worthy sacrifice for that sin and will one day correct every injustice.

-On this website I use trustworthy evidence-based sources such as the CDC, WHO, American Academy of Pediatrics, NHS, Malawi Ministry of Health, Nemours, Pediacast, etc… to develop content.
-I then use my clinical judgment and patient values to adjust it to our context in a limited resource setting.
-The information on this website should not be used in place of sound medical advice from a trusted health care provider that knows you and your setting.
-The information on this website reflects my own views and are not necessarily the views of my employers.
+On this website we use trustworthy evidence-based sources such as the CDC, WHO, American Academy of Pediatrics, NHS, Malawi Ministry of Health, Nemours, Pediacast, etc… to develop content.
+We then use our clinical judgment and patient values to adjust it to our context in a limited resource setting.
+The information on this website should not be used in place of individualized medical advice from a trusted health care provider that knows you and your setting.
+The information on this website reflects our own views and are not necessarily the views of our employers.
+While all guest writers use the above criteria, they do not all hold to the same Christian worldview.